mohanson/daze/README.md

 $ daze client ... -p baboon
 ```

+It is recommended to deploy a local website locally, such as http://127.0.0.1:81, and then deploy the daze server on 0.0.0.0:80.

 ### Czar

 Protocol czar is an implementation of the Ashe protocol based on TCP multiplexing.
 Multiplexing involves reusing a single TCP connection for multiple Ashe protocols, which saves time on the TCP three-way handshake.
 However, this may result in a slight decrease in data transfer rate (approximately 0.19%).
 In most cases, using Protocol czar provides a better user experience compared to using the Ashe protocol directly.